 This leads to a net decrease in opioid agonist effect, thus precipitating a withdrawal syndrome.

-Many people are under the impression that the naloxone in Suboxone initiates precipitated withdrawal.
+Many people are under the impression that the naloxone in Suboxone initiates a precipitated withdrawal.

 However, this is simply not true.